rstudio/visual-markdown-editing/docs/basics.md

 |---------------------------------------------|-------------------------------------------------|
 | ![](images/visual-editing-emoji-dialog.png) | ![](images/visual-editing-emoji-completion.png) |

 For markdown formats that support text representations of emojis (e.g. `:grinning:`), the text version will be written.
-For other formats the literal emjoi character will be written.
-Currently, GitHub Flavored Markdown and Hugo (with `enableEmjoi = true` in the site config) both support text representation of emjois.
+For other formats the literal emoji character will be written.
+Currently, GitHub Flavored Markdown and Hugo (with `enableEmjoi = true` in the site config) both support text representation of emojis.